AdobeDocs/commerce-admin.en/help/content-design/adobe-stock-save-preview.md

 ## Save a preview image

-1. [Access the Adobe Stock Search grid][access-search].
+1. [Access the Adobe Stock search grid][access-search].

-1. Click an image in the search grid in order to [view the image details][view-details].
+1. To [view the image details][view-details], click an image in the search grid.

-1. Click **Save Preview**.
+1. Click **[!UICONTROL Save Preview]**.

-   This displays a prompt for you to specify a file name that is used to save the image to the [Media Storage][media-storage].
+   This action displays a prompt for you to specify a file name that is used to save the image to the [media storage][media-storage].
 A default file name is provided, but you can customize the name to your preferences.

    ![Save Adobe Stock preview image](./assets/adobe-stock-save-preview.png)<!-- zoom -->
-   _Save the preview image_

-1. Click **Confirm**.
+1. Click **[!UICONTROL Confirm]**.

-   The page redirects to the Media Storage and your saved preview is displayed.
+   The page redirects to the media storage and your saved preview is displayed.

 [stock-license]: adobe-stock-license-image.md
 [access-search]: adobe-stock-manage.md#access-the-adobe-stock-search-grid